Ann Arbor District Library

 The Ann Arbor District Library (AADL) is a public library system that serves the residents of the Ann Arbor, Michigan school district.
 The Downtown Library, located at 343 South Fifth Avenue, was dedicated in 1957 and had building additions in 1974 and 1991.
 AADL also includes four branch libraries: Malletts Creek, Traverwood, Pittsfield, and Westgate.
-The library system holds over 490,000 materials – books, DVDs, compact discs, magazines, audio books and other formats.
-More than 1.5 million people came through the doors of the AADL system in 2011–12, and circulation of library materials topped 8.5 million.
+At the beginning of the fiscal year of 2021–2022, the library reopened for full service after a year of vestibule service during the COVID-19 pandemic.
+8,403 new library cards were issued during the fiscal year, and AADL saw a total door count of 909,101.
+The library's system holds over 480,000 materials - including books, DVDs and Blu-rays, CDs, audiobooks, tools, art prints, language materials, and more.
+These materials saw almost 5 million checkouts in the 2021-2022 fiscal year.
+The library also offers access to databases and Libby, an online source of ebooks and audiobooks.
+While these numbers don't fully compare to pre-COVID-19 numbers, they're approaching an equilibrium.

 In 1997, the Library was named “National Library of the Year” by Library Journal, the first library in Michigan to receive the honor.
-In 2021, for the 14th year in a row, AADL earned five stars in the Library Journal’s annual ratings of public libraries across the nation.
+In 2022, for the 15th year in a row, AADL earned five stars in the Library Journal's annual ratings of public libraries across the nation.

-Board of Trustees
+Board of trustees

 All trustees are elected at large from the District.
-The Library District has the same boundaries as the Ann Arbor School District.
+The Library District has the same boundaries as the Ann Arbor School District, with the exception of Northfield Township.
 Terms are four years long beginning January 1 of the year they are elected.

 Officers are elected by the Board at the Annual Board Meeting in January.
 Officers serve for a one-year term and for no more than two consecutive years in the same office.
 Board members as of December 2024 are: